×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Port of Spain can be done through various means.
 Rentals can be found through classified ads in local newspapers and online listings, as well as through real estate agencies or even word-of-mouth.
 You can also reach out to your local embassy, which may be able to help you find accommodation.
 Additionally, there are sites like Airbnb and Couchsurfing, which may provide you with a place to stay.
-Finally, social media sites such as Facebook or Twitter can provide a great way to connect with people who may be able to offer short-term or permanent accommodation in Port of Spain," said one expat in Port of Spain.
+Finally, social media sites such as Facebook or Twitter can provide a great way to connect with people who may be able to offer short-term or permanent accommodation in Port of Spain," replied a member in Port of Spain.

 "We do not have children going to the international school, so that opened our options where to live.
 We chose Moka, Maraval by the golf course.
 It's green and mountainouse.
 It's a 10 minute drive to the city or a 15 minute drive to the Carribean, Maracus Beach.
 The houses are newer and larger.
 You get more for your money. **Fresh Fruit / Vegetable stands on corners.
-You won't find that in West Morings," remarked one expat who made the move to Port of Spain.
+You won't find that in West Morings," commented one expat who made the move to Port of Spain.

 SJB Global